immunomind/immunarch/README.md

 2. Beginner-friendly.
 Immune repertoire analysis made simple:

-    + Most methods are incorporated in a couple of main functions with clear naming---no more remembering tens and tens of functions with obscure names.
+    + Most methods are incorporated in a couple of main functions with clear naming---no more remembering dozens and dozens of functions with obscure names.
 For details see [link](https://immunarch.com/articles/web_only/v3_basic_analysis.html);

     + Repertoire overlap analysis *(common indices including overlap coefficient, Jaccard index and Morisita's overlap index)*.
 Tutorial is available [here](https://immunarch.com/articles/web_only/v4_overlap.html);